rishitank/redshift-mcp-server/README.md

 This is a Model Context Protocol (MCP) server for Amazon Redshift implemented in TypeScript.
 It follows Anthropic's implementation pattern and provides Cursor IDE and other MCP-compatible clients with rich contextual information about your Redshift data warehouse.
 This server enables LLMs to inspect database schemas and execute read-only queries.

+This is an unofficial Redshift MCP server and can be used while waiting for Amazon to build their own: https://github.com/awslabs/mcp/issues/132.

 ## Integration with MCP Clients

 ### Project-Specific Configuration